 AEPA Registration Guidelines

-Here is a comprehensive and step-by-step guide to the AEPA registration process:
+Here is a comprehensive and step-by-step guide for the registration process:

 - Step 1: Learn About the Test

-Your first step to the AEPA registration should be to understand the structure and the contents of the AEPA test.
-The AEPA tests are customized to meet the educational requirements of Arizona schools.
+Your first step towards this process should be to understand the structure and the contents of the test.
+These tests are customized to meet the educational requirements of Arizona schools.
 Every custom AEPA test includes 2 sections i.e. subject knowledge and professional knowledge tests.
 Furthermore, each section of these tests contains 2 types of questions; namely, performance assessment and written response questions.
-For every educator certification, there is a corresponding AEPA test that is to be taken.
-Currently, all the AEPA tests are paper-based.
-However, starting March 2013, all AEPA tests will move to computer-based testing.
+For every educator certification, there is a corresponding exam that is to be taken.
+Currently, all the tests are paper-based.
+However, in March 2013, all the tests will move to computer-based testing.

 - Step 2: Create an AEPA Account

-Next, you must create an AEPA registration account on the AEPA website and obtain a secured log-in id and password.
+Next, you must create a registration account on the AEPA website and obtain a secured log-in id and password.
 While you create the account, you will be asked to provide valid personal information, including your SSN number, address and other details.

 - Step 3: Select the AEPA Tests

-Thereafter, you must determine which AEPA tests you must take for the educator certification that you are seeking.
+Thereafter, you must determine which of these tests you must take for the educator certification that you are seeking.
 You may visit this link to determine this information - www.aepa.nesinc.com/AZ15_requirements.asp.

 - Step 4: Select Your Test Date and Test Location